nicolafan/clipper/README.md

 }
 ```

 where `image_id_1`, `image_id_2`, etc. are the filenames of the images without the `.jpg` extension.
 Supported metadata types are declared in the ChromaDB documentation.
-The JSON file has to be stored in the `data/images` directory.
+The JSON file has to be stored in the `data/images` directory with the name `metadata.json`.

 ### Creating the Embeddings